REDEMPTION of the BODY, PT 1, 288000 to be HEALED

-The redemption of the body is mentioned in Romans chapter 8.
-Is this talking about the resurrection or something to happen before the resurrection?
-The answer it is happening before the resurrection can even take place.
-Even before the grapes tribulation takes place.
-For this is the event that causes the Great tribulation to take place.
-Most have been confused over this issue but I am going over a series that speaks of the first fruits and the 144,000 overcomers in the last days.
-Adams and Eve's both.
+Are the 144,000 men and women going to have changed bodies before the resurrection?
+The answer is absolutely beyond the shadow of a doubt yet.
+But how far is the redemption of the body as shown in Romans chapter 8 going to go.
+The overcomers have to be transformed before the Great tribulation in the last days can even begin.
+This is part two of a three-part series showing just how far the redemption of the body is going to go for the overcomer.
+And these are videos that only the 144,000 elect men and women are going to be able to understand.

-You can also go to my YouTube channel for ROOFTOP VIDEOS and I will leave a link to make it easierhttps://youtu.be/TX24GZVnZHs?si=PqDHhQUfJPg_4lCK For further study of the forthcoming kingdom and the restoration of all things and the end of this world you can go to the warning website at the following address larrygmeguiar2.com
+You could also go to my YouTube channel at ROOFTOP VIDEOS where all my videos are there as well athttps://youtu.be/XNSHsq266I8?si=lzaWXB8Or4DFP4uu You can also email me for questions or comments at [email protected] intensive study of the restoration of all things, the restoration of the body, the establishment of the kingdom and many more prophetic subjects you can go to the warning website at the following address larrygmeguiar2.com

 FREE email alerts of the most important BANNED videos in the world